• Art magazine

 Final words

-By optimizing your creative activity with a strategic project management approach, it is not just about creating administrative structures.
-The use of project management frameworks and tools can largely support you in your creative projects.
+Optimizing your creative work with a strategic project management approach isn't just about creating administrative structures.
+Applying project management frameworks and tools can significantly support your creative endeavors.

 It helps you set clear goals, to identify necessary resources and to set a realistic schedule.
 Project management enables you to effectively restructure the administrative aspects of your work by always focusing on the fact that they serve their overarching goals.